laquiante/ON-01/README.md

 # ON-01

-Assumption-01: All devices run the intendet NOS in the intendet version
+Assumption-01: All devices run the intendet NOS in the intendet version (esp. spine23)

 Assumption-02: All hosts (ubuntu 20.04) have a user "cumulus" (password "Academy123") setup for passwordless ssh